A general multi-scale description of metastable adaptive motion across fitness valleys: Model and Main Results

 In order to calculate the probability of mutation during a subcritical excursion, we need to introduce some notation.
 For a subset $\v\subset V$ and a trait $w\in V$ we define

 which is connected to the probability of a birth event in the branching process approximating the growth of a mutant $w$ in a bulk population of coexisting traits $\v$.
 Moreover, we let

-which is the expected number of birth events before extinction in a simple random walk on $\N$, starting in 1, with probability $\rho$ of moving up.
-Note that this sum is finite, as long as $\rho<1/2$.
+which is the expected number of birth events before extinction in a subcritical birth death process with birth probability $\rho$ (related to the expected number of positive jumps in a simple random walk on $\N$ before hitting 0, as explained in the proof of this result in Section \ref{appendix}, Lemma \ref{lem:offspringOfAnExcursion}).
+Note that this sum is finite, as long as $\rho\in[0,1]\backslash(1/2)$.
+This can be seen by bounding $\binom{2\ell}{\ell-1}<\binom{2\ell}{\ell}\leq(4)^\ell$ and $\rho(1-\rho)<1/4$.

 With these definitions, the overall rate of mutants of trait $w\in V_\mut(\v)$ arising along path $\g$ and fixating in the population is approximately equal to $R(\v,\g)\mu_K^{L(\v)}$, where